LukeNara04/VICTORY-II/README.md

 # MOTORS

-Commercially available motors and built motors design Performance analysis is done with
+Commercially available motors and built motors design Performance analysis is done with:

-openMOTOR
+OPENMOTOR

 RPA